Michigan Durable Power of Attorney

 Who will pay your mortgage?
 Who will pay your bills and file your taxes?
 Who will move money around your bank accounts or apply for benefits on your behalf?

 Unfortunately, tragic events often happen out of nowhere, which is why it’s good to plan for these scenarios ahead of time.
-Being prepared with a Durable Power of Attorney can alleviate some of the burden and prevent your family from having to go to court to get permission to manage your financial affairs.
+Being prepared with a Michigan Durable Power of Attorney can alleviate some of the burden and prevent your family from having to go to court to get permission to manage your financial affairs.

-What Is A Durable Power of Attorney?
+What Is A Michigan Durable Power of Attorney?

 A Durable Power of Attorney in Michigan is a legal document that gives someone you appoint the legal authority to manage your financial affairs while you are alive.
 For this reason, a Durable Power of Attorney (DPOA) is often referred to as a Financial Power of Attorney, a Durable Power of Attorney for Finances, a Property Power of Attorney, or a Durable Power of Attorney for Property.
 The person you assign authority to manage your finances is referred to as your agent while you are referred to as the principal.
 The document is considered “durable” because your agent will be able to continue managing your affairs during any period when you become incapacitated.

-You should have a Financial Power of Attorney in place before something devastating happens such as a serious car accident, or the mental and physical decline that comes with age.
+You should have a Michigan Durable Power of Attorney in place before something devastating happens such as a serious car accident, or the mental and physical decline that comes with age.
 If you become incapacitated without a valid Power of Attorney, your family will have to apply to the Probate Court to get a guardianship and/or conservatorship over you.
 The person appointed may not be the person you would choose.
 Petitioning the court can also be much more stressful and expensive than planning ahead of time.

 Do I Still Need A Durable Financial Power Of Attorney If My Spouse And I Own Our Home and Bank Accounts Jointly?

 Even if you and your spouse own your home and bank accounts jointly, it’s usually best to have a Durable Financial Power of Attorney just in case something unforeseen happens to one of you.
 Let’s say you were in an accident and your spouse needed access to additional funds and assets beyond just your jointly held bank account in order to take care of your medical expenses.
 While your spouse would be able to sign checks and withdraw money from the jointly held bank account, they might NOT be able to access or manage other potentially high value assets like separately held accounts or 401(k) or IRA accounts held solely in your name.
 Some jointly held accounts may require the signatures of both spouses.
 Some agencies will require a Power of Attorney to apply for benefits for the incapacitated spouse.
-Also, you will need a Durable Power of Attorney to sell some jointly held property such as your home.
+Also, you will need a Michigan Durable Power of Attorney to sell some jointly held property such as your home.
 The same applies to changing the name of a beneficiary on life insurance or retirement benefits.
 To provide your consent to these types of transactions while you are incapacitated, your spouse must be named as your agent under a Durable Power of Attorney.

 What Can Your Agent Do?